 if none of the above apply, then feed back to the ETTOS Service Provider that no action can be taken, with the reason the tip-off could not be matched, so that the tip-off can be logged as unmatched.

-Where a DNO/IDNO Party receives a tip-off for a premises for which it is not the electricity distributor, then it shall notify the ETTOS Service Provider (including details of the correct distributor if known).
+Where a DNO/IDNO Party receives a tip-off for a premises for which it is not the electricity distributor, then it shall notify the ETTOS Service Provider no later than 10 Working Days (including details of the correct distributor if known).

 The results of any tip-off investigations initiated by Supplier Parties should be fed into the TRAS Service Provider in accordance with Schedule 25 (Theft Risk Assessment Service).

+Where a Suppliers or Transporter fails to meet their ETTOS obligations to read tip offs and/ or respond to the ETTOS Service Provider within 10 Working Days the ETTOS escalation process will be triggered.
+See Appendix 1 ETTOS escalation process.

 ADDITIONAL SERVICES